IBM Cloud Docs

 Extra permissions can be set after the user accepts the invitation.
 For example, the initial permission set assigned on the invitation doesn't grant access to devices.
 So, you must grant device access after the user accepts the invitation.

-Support center account management access is recommended for users working with classic infrastructure resources.
-To perform many tasks when working with classic infrastructure resources, such as creating or deleting a virtual server instance, users must have access to work with support cases.
+Support center account management access is recommended for users that work with classic infrastructure resources.
+To complete many tasks on classic infrastructure resources, such as creating or deleting a virtual server instance, users must have access to work with support cases.
 For more information about assigning this type of access, see Assigning access to account management services.

 The following graphic shows how classic infrastructure permissions are assigned per user.
 You can grant each user access to a classic infrastructure service or device by selecting from the granular permission options to customize each user's access.